fatih/vim-go-tutorial/README.md

 `:GoTest` times out after 10 seconds by default.
 This is useful because Vim is not async by default.
 You can change the timeout value with `let g:go_test_timeout = '10s'`

-We have two more commands that makes it easy to deal with test files.
+We have two more commands that make it easy to deal with test files.
 The first one is `:GoTestFunc`.
 This only tests the function under your cursor.
 Let us change the content of the test file (`main_test.go`) to: